SANSA-Stack/SANSA-Stack/docs/cli/tarql.md

                                unqiue, first name takes precedence.
       --header-row           Input file's first row is a header with variable names (default)
+      --iriasgiven           Use an alternative IRI() implementation that is non-validating but fast
       --ntriples             Tarql compatibility flag; turns any quad/triple based output to nquads/ntriples -o, --out-format=<outFormat>